filecoin-project/lotus-docs/content/en/storage-providers/advanced-configurations/logging.md

 ## Log file configuration

 The `lotus-miner` process generates Go logs and Rust logs.
-Each of these logs can redirecting to individual files.
+Both of these can be redirected to individual files.

 {{< alert icon="callout" >}}
 This section is not applicable if you are running `lotus-miner` as a systemd service.